 54 Residential Owner-occupied properties of 1-4 units and multifamily housing greater than 4 units.
 This table has been adjusted to include all the Low-Income Solar Lease (ESA) and Multifamily Affordable Housing projects as 80% or Below AMI regardless of which census tract the project falls into as these programs are designed to serve the LMI market.
+55 Excludes projects in unknown bands.

-56 As defined by CGS 22a-20a <a href="https://portal.ct.gov/DEEP/Environmental-Justice/Environmental-Environmental-Justice/Environmental-Environmental-Environmental-Environmental-Environmental-Env
+56 As defined by CGS 22a-20a https://portal.ct.gov/DEEP/Environmental-Justice/Environmental-Justice